num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 ## Automatic

-Automatic doesn't support all the things possible with manual but it's a lot easier to use and is recommanded for anyone that just wants to lightmap faster.
+Automatic doesn't support all the things possible with manual but it's a lot easier to use and is recommended for anyone that just wants to lightmap faster.

 Begin by typing in the following command and set instance count to the number of instances you want it to start